Bangla Sahayata Kendra

-Bangla Sahayata Kendra (বাংলা সহায়তা কেন্দ্র) is a single-window online platform channelling all state public services for fast delivery to citizens in the Indian state of West Bengal.
+Bangla Sahayata Kendra (বাংলা সহায়তা কেন্দ্র) is a single-window online platform channeling all state public services for fast delivery to citizens in the Indian state of West Bengal.
 Additionally, it includes a system of offices spread across the state, where government-appointed data entry operators assist digitally unskilled people in availing of public services free of cost.

 The provision aims at supporting citizens with digital tools, techniques, and traits to avail of online public services without the involvement of an intermediary, for G2C services.
 It is a first of its kind G2C service in India.
 Currently, 3561 BSKs are operational in 23 districts of the state, with a plan of starting 1464 new ones by the end of 2023.
-More than 1 crore service requests have been served through the BSK centres by the end of 2021.
+More than 1 crore service requests have been served through the BSK centers by the end of 2021.

 Setup

 Bangla Sahayata Kendra was set up by the government of West Bengal in October 2020, in relation to the National e-Governance Plan.
 In October 2021, a Programme Management Unit was also constituted for the superintendence, control, and management of BSKs.
 It includes a governing body comprising ex-officio members of the government and subsequently added ex-officio members from time to time by the governing body, special invitees, and other members from the office of PMU was constituted to govern the Bangla Sahayata Kendras.

 Currently, 3561 Bangla Sahayata Kendras (BSKs) are functional and by the end of the year 2023, 1464 new BSKs will be operational across the state.
 The e-Wallet system is enabled at the BSKs that provides paid online transactional services also at the centres.
 In addition, the Project Management Unit (PMU) is set up for effectively monitoring and operationalizing of BSK centres across the state.
 The operation of BSK centres is monitored daily at the state and the district level through a dedicated portal and a team of personnel.
 The UIDAI-led Aadhaar (Aadhaar Related Services) services at the grassroots level will be an added service provided by the BSKs.